crowdin/crowdin-cli-v1/README.md

 and rename `warbler.jar` to whatever you want.

-Run jar in any computer with Java:
+Run jar in any computer with installed Java:

 ```
 java -jar <myapp>.jar